These are Free GPX Tracts from Capt'Jon & Bairdman

 You can expect children, oncoming traffic, hiker's, horses, dog's, deer, turkey, chickens, rattle snakes, copperheads, fallen trees, road washouts.
 In a nut shell, expect the unexpected adventure.

 Again, these are public roads.
-These Free GPX tracks only link them together in a convenient loop.
+These Free GPX tracks only link DOT roads together in a convenient loop.

 You will find that you are on your own out there.
 If you choose to go, please be safe, bring a friend and have FUN.